Seaside, Florida: Escape to Create

 Escape to Create aims to celebrate artists and serve the community through Multi-Disciplinary Artist Residencies, Visiting Artists and Scholars, Arts and Cultural Programs, and Educational outreach.

 Seaside Farmers Market

 On Saturday mornings the Seaside Farmers Market offers fresh local produce, dairy products, baked goods, and native plants.
 Demonstrations in cooking and gardening are also held on a regular basis.

 Repertory Theater

 The Repertory Theater (REP) was founded in the spring of 2001, and serves more than 25,000 people every year.

 The plays are performed by the only professional theater company on the Emerald Coast, and includes everything from family shows to sophisticated adult content shows.

 High school students who live in the area can intern at the Seaside Repertory Theater.
 The program is intended to teach practical knowledge by working with the staff and get to be in charge of their own production.

-Seaside Institute
+SEASIDE Institute

+The SEASIDE Institute is a 501c3 non-profit organization located in Seaside, Florida.
+The organization hosts educational programs throughout the year centered around sustainability, connectivity, and adaptability.